fnogatz/quickchess/README.md

 ## TODO list

-* Upload to github
-	* Don't check in environment vars
-	* Check all the files whether it's appropriate to check in
-	* Check all the move images
 * Figure out current state of training data / number of exported games etc.
 * Train again on current training data
 	* Document progress with number of games trained on